Family and Child Sciences

 FAD 3432.
 Stress and Resilience in Individuals and Families (3).
 Prerequisite: Major status or instructor permission.
 This course provides undergraduate majors with an introduction to family-based, stress-focused mini-theories.
 The course provides a framework for understanding the differences between family patterns when families are centered on growth related themes and when they are pre-occupied with a variety of stressor events.

 FAD 4265.
 Family Diversity (3).
-Prerequisite: Major status.
-This course is designed to expose students to the diversity of families by race, ethnicity, social class, and structures in an eco-systemic context.
+Prerequisite: CHD 2220, FAD 2230, FAD 3343, and CHD 3243.
+This course is designed to expose students to the diversity of families by race, ethnicity, social class, and structures in an ego-systemic context.

 FAD 4451.
 Human Sexuality Education (3).
 This course examines sexuality through the lifespan regarding relationship issues and health concerns and provides training for professionals and parents in sexuality education.